zzxx-husky/zeromq-scala-binding/README.md

 # Scala Binding for ZeroMQ

+This version is intend to support jna-4.2.2 and lib-zmq-5.0.0, as the lastest ones currently.

 The Scala binding for ZeroMQ is based on ZeroMQ versions 2.1.x and uses [JNA][] for accessing native functions.
 It is a thin wrapper of the ZeroMQ API, but offers also a `jzmq`-like API intending to be compatible with the Java binding